About Emory Sociology

 - opportunities for research with faculty and graduate students (RISE)

 - the SouthEastern Undergraduate Sociology Research Symposium (SEUSS)

 - a Summer Study Abroad Program on Health Care in London

 The last three items on this list deserve special mention.
-RISE (Research in Sociology at Emory) allows majors to be involved in ongoing sociological research conducted by Emory Sociology faculty and doctoral candidates.
-Not only learning about the nitty-gritty aspects of social research, those majors participating in RISE have also contributed to projects that yielded scholarly publications.
+SRA (Sociology Research Apprenticeship) allows majors to be involved in ongoing sociological research conducted by Emory Sociology faculty and doctoral candidates.
+Not only learning about the nitty-gritty aspects of social research, those majors participating in SRA have also contributed to projects that yielded scholarly publications.
 If RISE provides a window into social research, SEUSS (the Southeastern Undergraduate Sociology Symposium) provides an annual opportunity for our students to present publicly the research that they themselves have conducted under the guidance of Emory Sociology professors.
 Finally, Comparative Health Care Systems (SOC 390) is our own summer study-abroad course, which lasts for 5 weeks in London.
 Among other things, students in that course collectively collect and analyze a survey that addresses the health care experiences of Londoners.

 Our graduate program aims to prepare outstanding new scholars for productive careers.
 Our graduate students build a record of accomplishment in research and teaching.
 A large portion obtain positions in high-quality academic and research institutions.
 Our program provides:

 - solid foundation in methods, statistics, and theory

 - full funding for five years, including tuition waiver and a stipend

 - an extensive teacher training program and opportunities to teach independently

 - excellent facilities, including computer and social psychology laboratories